Sector-F-Labs/reservoir/README.md

 **This can get tricky as conversations grow!**

 Reservoir acts as a smart proxy: it automatically stores your chat history and inserts the right context into each request.
-You just talk to the API as usual and Reservoir handles the memory, context, and even finds other relevant messages from your past conversations to help the model give better answers.
+You just talk to any OpenAI-compatible API as usual and Reservoir handles the memory, context, and even finds other relevant messages from your past conversations to help the model give better answers.

+**Supported Providers:**
+- OpenAI (GPT-4, GPT-4o, GPT-3.5-turbo, etc.)
+- Ollama (llama3.2, gemma3, and any local models)
+- Mistral AI (mistral-large-2402, etc.)
+- Google Gemini (gemini-2.0-flash, etc.)
+- Any OpenAI-compatible API endpoint

 - No more manual history management
 - Automatic context enrichment